jnozzi/cocoadev.com/SiteContent/General/UnableToResolveNull.markdown

 ----

 Okay, looking more closely, I see what you mean there.
-Since the errors are happening before the 'run', there might have been something screwed up with your [[XCode]] project.
+Since the errors are happening before the 'run', there might have been something screwed up with your General/XCode project.
 If anybody has any suggestions what to check, I'm sure we'd both appreciate it... ;-)